 - Primary roof forms of gables and hips with multiple combinations - Shed roofs may be applied to main roof forms at porches, garages and entrances - Primary roof pitches should range from 4:12 to 8:12, secondary roof pitches and gables may be as steep as 12:12, shed roof pitch may be reduced to 3:12 when lower pitches are appropriate.
-Any proposed roof pitches that exceed these parameters require review and approval by MBPDRC - Punctuated roof plans with window or vented dormers - Minimum of 12" eave overhang - Second stories blended into a one story roof plane - Dutch gables, mansard, gambrel and saltbox roof forms are inappropriate - Roof materials of slate, dimensional architectural shingles, steel (approved brand, gauge and color), copper (accents), and rubber - Refer to site specific information for max. roof heights - Cupolas, etc. have a max.
+Any proposed roof pitches that exceed these parameters require review and approval by MBPDRC - Punctuated roof plans with window or vented dormers - Minimum of 12" eave overhang - Second stories contained within the roof - Dutch gables, mansard, gambrel and saltbox roof forms are inappropriate - Roof materials of slate, dimensional architectural shingles, steel (approved brand, gauge and color), copper (accents), and rubber - Cupolas, etc. have a max.
 24" sq. in plan